 16. Micolash, Host of the Nightmare

-Basically the idea is to chase him through a maze of interconnected hallways and eventually realize that you need to double back at a certain point to catch him in a room that he cannot escape from.
-After that, it pretty much boils down to a slightly more difficult fight than a normal mob but not by that much.
+Basically, the idea is to chase him through a maze of interconnected hallways and eventually realize that you need to double back at a certain point to catch him in a room from which he cannot escape.
+After that, it boils down to a slightly more difficult fight than a normal mob but not by that much.

 He has several lines of dialogue that are unique and compelling throughout the chase but not much to offer once he is cornered.
-All in all, a great story boss, but definitely not a hard one.
+All in all, a great story, boss, but not a hard one.

 Overall Difficulty: 4 out of 10